 - Google Password Checkup.
 Recently also integrated in Google Password Manager.
 Read also this article if you want my opinion about Google's password manager.

 - Okta PassProtect

 In this post I describe how you can use all these tools to your benefit.

 I'm happy with ProtonVPN, but there are several good ones.
-Do some research, but always keep in mind that only studies might not be 100% objective.
-This is a very thorough comparison of different VPN providers
+Do some research, but always keep in mind that some studies might not be 100% objective.
+This is a very thorough comparison of different VPN providers.

 ToSDR stands for Terms of Service Didn't Read.
 It's a very handy service that summarizes the terms of service for many websites.

 It also gives the websites a rating from very good Class A to very bad Class E.

 DuckDuckGo combines several security and privacy enhancing features in its "Privacy essentials" plugin.
 We've already seen that it blocks trackers.
 But it also uses a feature very similar to HTTPS Everywhere.

 It also uses the ToSDR service.
 And like you can see Google doesn't score very well.